qbcore-framework/qb-target/README.md

 The readme and wiki are a work in progress as I'm now on vacation and I can't do much, I am pushing updates from qtarget and bt-target into this if applicable just to keep it updated.

-It is not advised to use this yet but if you want to test it for me and report what's not working through issues or helping via Pull Requests, feel free to, I love some help!
+You are free to help through Pull Requests, I love some help!

 # Dependencies